Tote that laptop in a protective and stylish bag

 Bottom line

-Some of these laptop bags are on the expensive side, so you'll want to consider your decision carefully.
-Think about the way you plan to use the bag and what kind of wear and tear it's likely to have in daily use.
-Also, if you don't like the feel of a shoulder strap, then a backpack might be more your cup of tea.
+Some of these laptop bags are expensive, so you'll want to consider your decision carefully.
+Think about how you plan to use the bag and what kind of wear and tear it's likely to have in daily use.
+For example, if you don't like the feel of a shoulder strap, then a backpack might be more your cup of tea.

 Our choice would have to be that fine-looking Samsonite Messenger Bag.
 There's just something about the look and feel of genuine leather that gives your bag a luxurious, vintage appearance.
 Leather also doubles as a good protector and shock absorber for your laptop.
 This one is our favorite, but take a look at all the best laptop bags and decide what's best for you.